pivtorak-studio/pivtorak-studio.github.io/content/en/docs/anna-pivtorak-kostyuk-identity-and-evolution/roots-parents/anatoly-kostyuk.md

 description: The influence of a father as a source of structured thinking, responsibility, and decision-making.
 Not a biography, but a transmitted system.
 keywords: father, legacy, thinking, structure, responsibility, principles, engineering, science, influence, family
 weight: 10
+event_date: 2015-06-14 # Date of the event mentioned in the article (for Timeline)
+publication_date: 2025-06-14 # Date the article was published
+event_type: life_node
 ---

 <div class="float-right">